 (Air Conditioning): Press this button to turn the air conditioning system on or off.
-When this button is pressed, an indicator light below the button will come on to let you know the air conditioning is activated.
-Air conditioning can be selected in any mode as long as the fan knob is not in the off position.
+When A/C is pressed, an indicator light will come on to let you know that the air conditioning is on.

-On hot days during the vehicle's initial start-up, open the windows to let hot inside air escape; then close them.
-This helps to reduce the time it takes for the vehicle to cool down.
+On hot days, open the windows to let hot inside air escape; then close them.
+This helps to reduce the time it takes for your vehicle to cool down.
 It also helps the system to operate more efficiently.

-For quicker cool down on hot days, do the following:
+For quick cool down on hot days, do the following: